Apple Watch battery tips that actually work

 Chances are that you receive a slew of notifications on your Apple Watch.
 Constantly receiving and interacting with these can cause wear and tear on your battery life.

 Apple has included a Silent Mode, which makes it possible to mute all of these.
-To enable this mode, follow these steps:
+You won’t hear any alarms or notifications in this mode, but you still receive haptic (vibrating) notifications.

 Turn down the notifications